+If you don’t protect your brand, no one else will.
 When Oscar Wilde quipped that a cynic was ‘a man (sic) who knows the price of everything and the value of nothing’ he probably wasn’t thinking about branding.

 Yet knowing the value of your brand is vital in delivering long-term commercial success.
-Increasingly in all walks of life, customers are looking to associate with brands that have a real meaning for them beyond the core business purpose.
+Increasingly in all walks of life, customers are looking to associate with brands that have real meaning for them beyond the core business purpose.

 If you don’t love your brand, really love it and nurture and protect it – why should your customers?

-These are the brand haters, who just see investment in their brand as a cost and nothing more.
+These are the brand haters, who see investment in their brand as a cost and nothing more.

 I had one prospect tell me that he chose the company name so that it would be top of any alphabetical list and had since never given the matter a second thought – or invested in his brand.